Social to Movement: Before Tools Think About the Power of Integrity attached to an Ideal.

 On quick thought, we can immediately point to effective leadership and organizational processes at work when speaking about successful crowd-sourced operations.
 We do agree that it takes specific people skills to inspire and lead teams in successful project implementations whether products and services coupled with right timing and a sprinkle of luck when it comes to having the right people - at the governing level at least.

 Yet, how can we explain a spontaneous collective gathering, where systems organization is but limited towards channels to spread information at the least like the Iran protest movement or our very own people power that has become, more than the political tool, a gauge of people's sentiment and a cry for changes.
+It is true that cynics can always point out the low percentage of successful closures but then it is hardly a reason not to value it's significance.
+Mr King and Gandhi are testaments that short-term gains isn't a true measure of success.

 Lack of current tools like mobile phones, internet and Twitter notwithstanding, it is quite a feat that these movements gained enough steam to challenge prevailing and well-entrenched power seats.
+Come to think of it, not all movements are against power per se but at its core, against apathy and having the grit to pursue ideals.

 And if there's something working for todays social networks to prosper, besides ease of spread, no doubt it has to be transparency.
 Like having a microscope to evaluate integrity, the web provides the means for people to find out for themselves, to uncover motives in order to obtain that elusive trust which bonds relationships.